Kanaka Simhasanam: Plot

 The movie tells the story of Kanakambaran, who runs a drama troupe along with his wife Bharati.
 The company is operating at a loss, but the couple struggle to keep it going as their creditors are breathing down their necks.

-One day, they strike gold when Udaya Varma and Ramakrishnan ask them to take part a real-life drama: they want Kanakambaran to play Suryanarayanan, the heir to the throne of the palace and childhood sweetheart of the princess Kanjanalakshmi.
-Kanakambaran takes up the challenge and also places his wife as the cook at the royal palace; in the meantime, a bad guy Narasimhan also has an eye for Kanjanalakshmi.
+One day, they strike gold when Upendra Varma and Radhakrishna Varma ask them to take part in a real-life drama: they want Kanakambaran to play Suryanarayanan, the heir to the throne of the palace and childhood sweetheart/ husband of the princess Kanjanalakshmi, who went missing 24 years ago.

+Kanakambaran takes up the challenge and as time goes, recruits his wife as the cook at the royal palace; in the meantime, a bad guy Narasimhan also has an eye for Kanjanalakshmi.

+Narasimhan tries to prove that Kanakan is not the real prince through various methods, but fails every time.
+He brings in Indrasenan Reddy, the royal advisor for the same, but Indrasenan, aware of the evil intentions of Narasimhan and the Telugu speaking community in the palace, helps Kanakan as he is strong enough to protect the princess.